-Don't label foods as "good" or "bad," instead try to connect them to things your child likes.
+When providing your kids with a healthy eating plan, don't label foods as "good" or "bad," but instead try to connect them to things your child likes.
 Make sure they know that the antioxidants in fruits and vegetables will keep their hair shiny and their skin clear.
 Let them know that lean protein such as that in turkey breast, or the calcium in dairy products and non-dairy milk will help them stay strong for their soccer games.
 Encourage them to eat a healthy breakfast so they can stay focused in school.

 4. Praise Healthy Choices